-Professional referrals are made using the online referral form located on Hertfordshire Safeguarding Children Partnership website. (consent is needed from parents and carers, unless to do so may place a child at risk).

-If someone is in danger or a crime has also been committed call the Police on 999.

-Out of hours (17:30-08:00 and weekends) call 0300 123 4043.

-Members of the public (non-school staff), parents, carers, children and young people can call Children's Services at any time of the day or night on 0300 123 4043.

-This link provides leaflet for parents and carers HSCP Family Leaflet (hertfordshire.gov.uk)
+- 11.52 Professional referrals are made using the online referral form located on Hertfordshire Safeguarding Children Partnership website. (consent is needed from parents and carers, unless to do so may place a child at risk). - 11.53 If someone is in danger, or a crime has also been committed call the Police on 999. - 11.54 Out of hours (17:30-08:00 and weekends) call 0300 123 4043. - 11.55 Members of the public (non-school staff), parents, carers, children and young people can call Children's Services at any time of the day or night on 0300 123 4043. - 11.56 This link provides leaflet for parents and carers HSCP Family Leaflet (hertfordshire.gov.uk)

-What children and young People need to know and do to report safeguarding concerns (abuse neglect and exploitation)
+What children and young people need to know and do to report safeguarding concerns (abuse neglect and exploitation)

-At Cockernhoe CofE Primary School we cultivate a culture of openness and transparency and want to make it clear to all our pupils/students that we are available at any time to listen to you and will always take your concerns seriously, however small you may consider them to be.
+11.57 At Southfield school we cultivate a culture of openness and transparency and want to make it clear to all our pupils/students that we are available at any time to listen to you and will always take your concerns seriously, however small you may consider them to be.

-Our pledge is:
+11.58 Our pledge is:

-- we will ensure we provide you with the space away from public areas for you to talk - we will listen without judgement and endeavour to respect your wishes and feelings - we want you to feel safe and we will be honest about our duty to prioritise your wellbeing and longer term safety, this means, depending on the circumstances, we cannot offer you total confidentiality.
-We understand that this may create uncertainty, but we are confident that often when matters are dealt with as they emerge the longer-term prospects can be much improved for you and your family - we will respect your place but if we consider that you have suffered significant harm or are at risk of harm we will need to share this information so that you and your family can be offered the right support.
-We will be clear on what information needs to be shared, with whom and how it might be used - when the concerns suggest you may benefit from early help support this may include considering support to your parents and carers with matters that will improve your situation - we will provide a named mentor for you so that you can have the confidence and trust to know that you have someone to go to at school if you are feeling vulnerable and experiencing difficulties you can speak to any member of staff of your choice.
-Those staff will listen and support you but we have a team of DSLs in our school who have a specific role to support children and therefore it is likely that the staff members will talk to them or arrange for you to.
+- we will ensure we provide you with the space away from public areas for you to talk - we will listen without judgement and endeavour to respect your wishes and feelings - we want you to feel safe and we will be honest about our duty to prioritise your wellbeing and longer-term safety, this means, depending on the circumstances, we cannot offer you total confidentiality.
+We understand that this may create uncertainty, but we are confident that often when matters are dealt with as they emerge the longer-term prospects can be much improved for you and your family - we will respect your place but if we consider that you have suffered significant harm or are at risk of harm, we will need to share this information so that you and your family can be offered the right support.
+We will be clear on what information needs to be shared, with whom and how it might be used - when the concerns suggest you may benefit from early help support this may include considering support to your parents and carers with matters that will improve your situation - Clear systems in place for children to report abuse, knowing they will be listened to and supported.
+This is through strong relationships, the family